Careers360 Logo

 Adiabatic Process - Meaning, Equation, Formula, Example, FAQs

-Adiabatic meaning: There is no heat exchange in a thermodynamic process Neither during an adiabatic process expansion nor compression.
+Define adiabatic process: There is no heat exchange in an adiabatic process in thermodynamics, neither during an adiabatic expansion nor compression.
 An adiabatic process is one in which, both irreversibility and reversibility are possible.
 The following conditions must be met for an adiabatic reaction to occur:

 Insulation must be perfect between the system and its surroundings.
 It is important to carry out the process rapidly.
 The turbines are great examples of adiabatic systems.
 During the adiabatic process, the work done is a change in internal energy.